Skip to content

 Logo: scripts/little_loops/logo.py

-Reads and prints ASCII art from assets/ll-cli-logo.txt.
+Reads and prints ASCII art from scripts/little_loops/assets/ll-cli-logo.txt (in-package since FEAT-2274).
 Silent no-op if the file is missing.

 from little_loops.logo import print_logo, get_logo